WMUR-TV: 1980s and 1990s

 In July 1981, following Richard Eaton's death, WMUR was sold to Columbus, Mississippi, businessman Birney Imes Jr. and his company, Imes Communications, which also owned that city's WCBI-TV, as well as WBOY-TV in Clarksburg, West Virginia.
-Years later, several veterans, including Bonnar, said they only stayed at the station in hopes a wealthier owner would see its potential.
+Years later several veterans, including newsman Tom Bonnar, said they only stayed at the station in hopes that a wealthier owner would see its potential.
 Imes made WMUR a significant influence in New Hampshire by giving it a badly needed technical overhaul, as well as upgrading its news department.
 In September 1987, the station moved from its original Elm Street studios to facilities in the historic Millyard area of the city.

 In 1994, WMUR became both a primary and secondary affiliate of Fox.
 They also launched three low-powered repeaters in the northern portion of New Hampshire, one of them (W38CB in Littleton) carried WMUR's full ABC schedule, while the other two (W27BL in Berlin and W16BC, later WMUR-LP, in Littleton) were full-time primary affiliates of Fox.
 All of them, including its main channel, carried WMUR's newscasts as well as Fox Sports telecasts.
 While WMUR and W38CB continued to carry the full ABC schedule, W27BL and W16BC offered a different lineup that, while including WMUR's newscasts and some of its syndicated fare, replaced ABC programs with additional syndicated programming, as well as Fox's children's block and prime time lineup.
 W16BC was the only Fox affiliate to serve a portion of the Burlington–Plattsburgh media market until WFFF-TV began broadcasting on August 31, 1997.
 On December 19, 2001, WMUR dropped all Fox programming after the Hearst acquisition (Hearst has never affiliated any of their stations with Fox, a rarity in American broadcasting); in early 2002, W27BL and WMUR-LP began to carry WMUR-TV's full schedule, including ABC programming.